Dhunge Sanghu Mela

 Dhunge Sanghu Mela (ढुंगेसाँघु मेला) is a festival celebrated annually on the day of Maghe Sankranti at Sita Ghat on the bank of Seti River in Pokhara city, Nepal.
-Hindu pilgrims from Pokhara and neighbouring districts visits the Mela.
-It is believed that the Mela has been occurring since the Treta Yuga.
-The written documentation, however, states the Mela has been occurring since 1964 BS.
+Hindu pilgrims from Pokhara and neighbouring districts visits the festival.
+It is believed that the festival has been occurring since the Treta Yuga.
+The written documentation, however, states the festival has been occurring since 1964 BS.

-It is believed that various god and goddess including Shiva, Brahma, Visnu, Yakchya, Gandarva, and Apsara come to observe the Mela.
-Lord Ram and Sita are believed to come to the Sita ghat during their lifetime.
+It is believed that various god and goddess including Shiva, Brahma, Visnu, Yakchya, Gandarva, and Apsara come to observe the festival.
+Lord Ram and Sita are believed to have come to the Sita ghat during their lifetime.

 The festival serves as a marketplace to sell local produce.
 Mainly, iron utensils are sold in the Mela.
 The festival is also subject of various pop songs.